 Shoot funny videos for your customers, ask questions, answer questions, set up challenges, trigger debates, comment on real-life issues, share your workers’ life-changing stories, and suchlike.

 4- Set Up Company Agents in Every Region

 This is especially important if your company supplies specialized products like smartphones, computers, washing machines, electric kettles, and lawnmowers, among others.
-Some customers will definitely require technical assistance to operate such products.
+Some customers will require technical assistance to operate such products.

-You can’t leave them at their own mercies.
+You can’t leave them at their mercies.
 Show concern by setting up regional agent offices where your customers can physically visit and voice their concerns.